 What can be done?
 Researchers note that local governments in South Korea often provide more money to subsidize and promote cross-border marriages than towards programs or policies that would promote the social welfare of the marriage migrants once they arrive.

 “The insights gained from looking into this dataset could be very helpful for policy makers,” notes Kyung-Eun.
 “One way to reduce the discrimination that immigrant wives face when trying to find employment would be to enact and enforce stronger anti-discrimination laws in South Korea.”
 Other social policies, such as increased educational opportunities and better credential recognition, could also have significant positive impacts.

-Percentage of marriages in rural areas in S. Korea involving marriage migrants
+Percentage of marriages in rural areas in South Korea involving marriage migrants.

-Percentage of immigrant wives in South Korea who are employed – over half of these in temporary work
+Percentage of immigrant wives in South Korea who are employed, over half of whom are in temporary work.